-Unlike some cities, Kenmare isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kenmare are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kenmare is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kenmare is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Kenmare who work in office and administrative support (15.50%), food service (10.40%), and teaching (9.45%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kenmare has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kenmare has few renters and college students.
 But the biggest reason it is quieter in Kenmare than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kenmare may be for you.